clairefields15/rock-paper-scissors/README.md

 ![Image of the landing page for Rock, Paper, Scissors](https://imgur.com/XcrSDN3.jpg)

-Once a user makes a game selection, the center section of the screen displays their "fighter" choices.
+Once a user makes a game selection, the middle section of the screen displays their "fighter" choices.
 Once they select a fighter, the computer player selects a random fighter, and the user sees a new screen displaying the winner (or draw) and the matchup.
 The win count of the players increments and the game automatically resets for another round.

 ![Gif showing classic mode gameplay](https://media.giphy.com/media/COaUZMhM3v7yzI4y1U/giphy.gif)